meibraransari/dotfiles/README.md

 .6='cd ../../../../../../'            # Go back 6  levels
 ts='tail -f /var/log/syslog'

-And much more... to see the full features click on Linux below link.
+And many more... to see the all commands and its usage, use "linux_help" command.
 ```
 > 🟢 Docker:
 ```